epccs/epccs/experience.md

 Moved on-site production test to an outsource assembler.

-- A GCC tool-chain was used for the ARM and a29k self-test.
+- Used GCC tool-chain for ARM and a29k self-test.
-- TCL/Expect scripts were used to automate the self-test for production.
+- Used TCL/Expect scripts to automate the self-test for production.
-- Procedures for product testing were made so they could be referenced.
-- An installer was developed for the embedded tool-chain environment and the required host services (based on Sun RPC) to run the test.
+- Wrote procedures for product testing, how to hook up the device under test (DUT) and run the test.
-- A VXI system was delivered to a customer, that also used VEE to run the TCL scripts.
+- Developed installer to configure host to run test, included embedded tool-chain and services (Sun RPC.)

 ## Test Engineer at C&D Technologies